Mike Sopp advises on the key issues for employers when managing workplace first-aid provision in the current crisis.

 At least one person trained in FAW for every 50 persons (or part thereof)

 Where there are difficulties in meeting the above ratios, organisations should consider sharing cover with other organisations in shared occupancy environments, for example.
+Make sure they have the knowledge and availability to cover your business activities.
+You may also need to consider temporarily stopping higher-risk activities.

 The HSE still strongly recommends that the practical elements of actual FAW, EFAW and requalification courses are delivered face to face, so that competency of the student can be properly assessed.
+Online training can be used for refresher courses.

 The first-aid training industry in England is confident that enough courses will now be available for all required requalification training to take place.